Framework

 Integrative Attachment Therapy

-A comprehensive, research-grounded framework for treating insecure and disorganized attachment in adults — developed by Dr. Daniel P. Brown and Dr. David Elliott, and taught to a small number of certified clinicians worldwide.
+A comprehensive, research-grounded framework for treating insecure and disorganized attachment in adults.
+Created by Dr. Daniel P. Brown and Dr. David Elliott, and now carried forward by IAT.

 The Framework